rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Delete Asset Group

-Delete an existing asset group
+This action is used to delete an existing asset group

 ##### Input